hps/heartland-ios/README.md

     // 4.)
 Run the transaction with the service.
     [service doTransaction:transaction
-         withResponseBlock:^(HpsGatewayResponse *gatewayResponse) {
+         withResponseBlock:^(HpsGatewayData *gatewayResponse, NSError *error) {

-             if ([gatewayResponse.responseCode isEqualToString:@"00"]) {
+             if (error != nil) {
-                 //Success

-             } else{
                 //Houston we have a problem

+                //You can look at the
-                 //Error codes:
+                //Processing error codes:

+                // [error localizedDescription];

                 //gatewayResponse.responseCode
                 //gatewayResponse.responseText

-                 //...
+                //gatewayResponse.gatewayResponseCode
+                //gatewayResponse.gatewayResponseText

+             }else{
+                //success

              }
          }];